 If you're hesistant about buying frozen fish, we urge you to reconsider.
 Frozen fish is just as fresh, if not more so, than what's getting served in the refrigerator aisles of your local grocery store.
 In fact, much of that fish has been previously frozen in order to import it.

 More often than not, wild-caught fish gets frozen while it's still on the boat, within minutes of being caught.
 Then, it gets shipped to your front door in a food-safe method using a frozen package delivery.
-You can thaw it when you're ready, and not a minute before - meaning your frozen delivery is even fresher than that already-thawed filet that's in stores.
+You can thaw it when you're ready, and not a minute before - meaning your frozen delivery is even fresher than that already-thawed fillet that's in stores.

-And here's a secret you might not know: most of the restaurants that serve fish are serving previously frozen fish.
+And here's a secret you might not know: most of the restaurants that serve fish are serving previously-frozen fish.
 And it's delicious!
-They know that today's amazing flash freezing techniques are the guarantee of fresh tasting fish.
+They know that today's amazing flash-freezing techniques are the guarantee of fresh-tasting fish.
 Unless your favorite chic restaurant is catching fish from the pier out their back door, they are undoubtedly ordering it flash frozen, just as you should.

 Where to Buy Wild Sockeye Salmon Online

 Now the question remains: Where can you buy the highest-quality, frozen fish?

 There are a few things to look for when ordering wild sockeye salmon.

 First, make sure its premium, wild-caught salmon, and not farmed salmon.
 Then, opt for a company that vacuum-seals its products, as this is the best way to retain freshness when freezing food.
 Sealing individual fillets is ideal, making for convenient thawing.
 The fish should remain bright in color with no fading, which might be an indicator of a compromised bag.